libp2p/docs/content/concepts/content-routing.md

 - Peers on the libp2p network maintain routing tables.
 A peer can send a request through a network gateway to obtain a random list of peers.
 - Usually, a peer will either want to add content (provide) or get a piece of content (fetch) to the network.
-To fetch content, a peer must provide the `CID` for the content of interest.
+To fetch content, a peer must provide the CID for the content of interest.
 The peer identifies the neighboring peers as candidate peers for content retrieval.
   > One of the ways libp2p offers structured peer-to-peer networking is through content closeness.
-  Instead of the arbitrary ownership of content, libp2p peers store data to their closest neighbor and use XOR as a *distance* metric (i.e., the distance between a chunk of content, which is identified by a `CID`, and a `PeerID` of a peer, is close to 0).
+  Instead of the arbitrary ownership of content, libp2p peers store data to their closest neighbor and use XOR as a *distance* metric (i.e., the distance between a chunk of content, which is identified by a CID, and a PeerID of a peer, is close to 0).
-- A peer will find a set of peers that satisfy content closeness for the `CID` of interest and request a list of their closest peers to the `CID`.
+- A peer will find a set of peers that satisfy content closeness for the CID of interest and request a list of their closest peers to the CID.
 - The peer then compares the provided lists to look for a node quorum across the list of peers.
 This also protects against a potential malicious actor who may have filled out their routing and is dishonest about having the closest peer.
-- After identifying the closest peer, the peer either matches with the `CID` and provides a pointer to the content, or, the peer does not have the `CID` and suggests that the lookup failed.
+- After identifying the closest peer, the peer either matches with the CID and provides a pointer to the content, or, the peer does not have the CID and suggests that the lookup failed.

 {{% notice "note" %}}
 This generalization assumes that the peer who has the content does not need to be discovered.